Dinos Kalampakos

-Dinos Kalampakos (alternate spelling: Kalabakos) (Ντίνος Καλαμπάκος; born November 14, 1964) is a Greek former professional basketball player and current basketball coach for Agrinio of the Greek A2 Basket League.
+Dinos Kalampakos (alternate spelling: Kalabakos) (Ντίνος Καλαμπάκος; born November 14, 1964) is a Greek former professional basketball player and current basketball coach for Doxa Lefkadas of the Greek A2 Basket League.
 Kalampakos spent the bulk of his club playing career with the Greek team Pagrati.

 Early years

 Kalampakos was born in Athens, Greece, on 14 November 1964.
 At a young age, he began playing youth club basketball with the junior teams of Pagrati.

 Professional career

 Kalampakos first played with the senior men's team of Pagrati in 1979, at the age of 14.
 He stayed with Pagrati until 1990, and with the club he managed to gain a league promotion up to the top-tier level Greek Basket League.
 During that season, he was the team's second best scorer, behind Earl Harrison, with a scoring average of 20.4 points per game.

 In 1990, Kalampakos transferred to the Greek club Panathinaikos, where he played until 1992.
 Over the next two seasons, Kalampakos played with the Greek club Sporting.
 In 1994, he returned to Pagrati, where he stayed until 1996.
 Kalampakos spent the 1996–97 season with Ampelokipoi, before finishing his club playing career with Pagrati, in the 1997–98 season.